raml-org/raml-java-parser-2/README.md

 javax.xml.bind.context.factory=org.eclipse.persistence.jaxb.JAXBContextFactory
 ```

-* The project on it's classpath must provide a `customClassesPackages.txt` file containing a list of implementation classes packages separated by new line.
+* The project on its classpath must provide a `customClassesPackages.txt` file containing a list of implementation classes packages separated by new line.